 The loss of someone or something is one of the most difficult experiences we can face.
 Grief is always hard.
 But when our losses aren’t recognized, there’s no one to help carry our grief, we feel isolated, unaccepted, and alone with our pain, it becomes even more challenging.

-This story exemplifies invalidation and the occurrence of disenfranchised grief.
-Read on to get more examples, learn what disenfranchised grief is, and how to get the much-needed support.
+The story above exemplifies invalidation and the occurrence of disenfranchised grief.
+Read on to get more examples, learn what disenfranchised grief is, and how to get much-needed support.

 What is disenfranchised grief?